 Todd’s Consultant Story

 Granted, that’s a romantic description of the job.
 In reality, it is also incredible challenging.
-It will force you to learn to become your own best friend.
-It will challenge you to find comfort with independence.
-As a “Chi Chi” (XX), you need to already be, or quickly become, a self-starter who realizes what needs to be done each day, each visit, and complete those tasks with little or no supervision.
+It forces you to learn to become your own best friend.
+It challenges you to find comfort with independence.
+As a chapter leadership consultant, you need to already be, or quickly become a self-starter who realizes what needs to be done each day, each visit, and complete those tasks with little or no supervision.
 Those skills have probably served me the most in my working life.

 But, to be honest, looking back nearly three decades later, the first thing that comes to mind is not bunking in some random Brother’s room, or the hundreds of meetings with chapter officers, or discussing risk management with the Greek advisors.
 I remember all the incredible experiences when I wasn’t consulting.
 I reminisce about the day hiking in the Grand Canyon; my first trip to Vegas; visiting the Seattle Space Needle and the Gateway Arch; a Cessna flight over Mount St. Helens; sunrise in the Continental Divide; sunset at the Santa Monica pier; Mount Rushmore; building my first snowman ever at the University of Maine (Yes, at age 23.
 I grew up in Florida so cut me some slack.); eating the famed, two-pound “Duke Burger” in Mankato, Minnesota; and too many college and pro sporting events to name.